 With the right support, many people will move on from this and reach a level of acceptance that allows them to live a fulfilling life as ‘a new me’, recognising that while the old person has gone, the new person can thrive.

-With the launch of our Action for Brain Injury Week campaign exploring this theme, we asked our online community (using their real names or online profiles) to focus on a key event that can put the effects of brain injury into stark focus – the anniversary of their injury.
+We asked our online community (using their real names or online profiles) to focus on a key event that can put the effects of brain injury into stark focus – the anniversary of their injury.

 Is it a time of sadness and loss, or a time to reflect on the progress and achievements of life as a brain injury survivor?